 Not necessarily, but guests should consider the bride’s preferences when choosing her gifts.
 If she’s fairly conservative, stick to traditional lingerie and sleepwear sets.
 If the bride is very particular, she can register for specific lingerie from her favorite shop.

 You don’t need to have a theme, but it could certainly make things more fun!
-Choose a theme that fits the bride’s personality, whether that’s a color or fabric she loves, like pink or lace, or a more general vibe, like a Parisian boudoir.
+Choose something that fits the bride’s personality, whether that’s a color or fabric she loves, like pink or lace, or a more general vibe, like a Parisian boudoir.

 Steps to Planning a Lingerie Shower

-If it’s not the MOH, the party planner should be the Samantha of the group: someone who knows how to throw a good party, can break the ice, and make everyone in the group feel comfortable to lean into the sexy vibe of the party.
+If it’s not the maid of honor, the party planner should be the Samantha of the group: someone who knows how to throw a good party, can break the ice, and make everyone in the group feel comfortable to lean into the sexy vibe of the party.

-Decide if it makes sense to combine the lingerie shower with the bachelorette, or if it should be a separate party.
+Decide if it makes sense to combine the lingerie shower with the bachelorette party or if it should be a separate event.
 Consider the time of day as well, whether that means a boozy brunch or a classy evening affair with cocktails and finger foods.

 The guest list should include the bride’s best and closest friends.
 Check with her before extending the invite to siblings, future in-laws, and cousins, and make sure she’s comfortable with everyone attending.
 You want everyone to be on the same page about the party’s theme in order to avoid any awkward moments.